YsS15651w6/KranSMP/README.md

 # KranSMP
-A open-source copy of KranSMP.
+An open-source copy of KranSMP.
 Passwords are hashed, and this will be updated on every major/minor change to KranSMP.

 # Why?
 Because.
 Also we believe that everyone should have a starting point for developing their own server.